-The increase in charges for services is related to the increase in prepayments in the current year.
+The decrease in charges for services is related to the decrease in prepayments in the current year.

-The decrease in general government expenses is related to the decrease in legal expenses in the current year.
+The increase in general government expenses is related to the increase in legal and engineering expenses in the current year.

 The increase in physical environment is related to the increase in reserve projects in the current year.